 The Big Boss of the universe in monotheistic and monolatric religions.
 The Alpha and the Omega, the Big Cheese, the Big Guy in the Sky, the Man Upstairs, the Almighty, the Creator, Capital G, Ceiling Cat, Old Beardy.

 If all of existence is one big story, He's THE Big Good, God of Good, and just generally good.
 He's also often the creator of the universe/s and everything in it/them.

-The danger of being burned at the stake leads to many writers choosing to thinly veil God as a Crystal Dragon Jesus or "The Light".
+The danger of being burned at the stake leads to many writers choosing to thinly veil God as a Crystal Dragon Jesus or "the Light".
 Said God may even refuse the label for personal reasons.

 The Maker is often a stand-in for God, if it isn't outright Him.